PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 Width=10
 Height=10
 Thick=1.0
-Measuring SESANS Test_SANS for 6000 frames
+Measuring SESANS Test_SESANS for 6000 frames
 Flipper On
 Flipper Off
 Flipper On